yashcoder007/yashcoder007.github.io/content/projects/openquad.md

 ---
-title: Youtube Data Analysis"
+title: Youtube Data Analysis
-description: "Anal"
+description: "This project aims to securely manage, streamline, and perform analysis on the structured and semi-structured YouTube videos data based on the video categories and the trending metrics."
-dateString:
+dateString: 2020
 draft: false
-tags: ["Drone", "Raspberry Pi", "Python", "Computer Vision", "Automation"]
+tags: ["Data", "Apache", "Python", "AWS", "Automation"]
 showToc: false
 weight: 206
 cover: